W-Sho-Sugihara/RB139/study_questions.md

 14, Describe the arity differences of blocks, procs, methods and lambdas.

-15, What are other differences are there between lambdas and procs? (might not be assessed on this, but good to know)
+15, What other differences are there between lambdas and procs? (might not be assessed on this, but good to know)

 16, What does `&` do when in a the method parameter?